-A new sweet wet hulled processed coffee from the Sunda people of west Java and grown at around 1200 - 1500 masl.
-Wet hulled process, also known as semi washed is specific to Indonesia and comes out more like a natural process.
-This coffee is produced by the Klasika Beans cooperative, which has about 1000 members growing coffee on old Dutch East India plantations.
+It’s back!
+From the Sunda people of west Java and grown at around 1200 - 1500 masl this natural process coffee is produced by the Klasik Beans cooperative, which has about 1000 members growing coffee on old Dutch East India plantations.
 This coffee is from a mill in the Puntang area, which is one of five washing stations in this co-op.
-It’s a blend of Catimor, Line S and Typica varieties and in the cup it’s very clean and sweet with notes of overripe berries and chocolate mousse.
+It’s a blend of Catimor, Line S and Typica varieties and in the cup it’s very sweet and milky with notes of dark chocolate and stewed plum.

 A bit more about this variety.....

 Line S is not the sexiest variety name out there, or is it… It refers to a range of varieties including - S795 and S288 originating in India.
 S795 is leaf rust resistant and locally known as Jember.
 S288 is the first generation of S26 and is a natural crossing of arabica and Liberica.
 If at this point you are begging for more information you can find it here.